UKHomeOffice/hocs-base-image/README.md

 ---

-A collection of 'production' and 'build images used in the Hocs Project
+A collection of 'production' and 'build' images used in the Hocs Project

 ## Hocs-Base-Image